ts-defold/type-gen/README.md

 # @ts-defold/type-gen
-> Typescript type generator for Defold
+> TypeScript type generator for Defold

-type-gen is a typescript declarations generator for the [Defold](https://github.com/defold/defold) game engine.
+type-gen is a TypeScript declarations generator for the [Defold](https://github.com/defold/defold) game engine.
 - types are parsed generated from the [offical documentation](https://defold.com/ref/stable/go/)
 - types will avoid `any` if they can
 - vmath.* types can all be used with number operators through [Intersection Types](https://www.typescriptlang.org/docs/handbook/unions-and-intersections.html)